DRAFT

 Each first-year student submits an ordered ranking of residences (8 houses and Bechtel).
 They can only have one first choice, though they may tie subsequent residences.
 However, their ranking must always be ordinal.
 For example, a student may rank Booty House first and tie all of the other houses for second.
 They may not rank Booty House first and tie all of the other houses for ninth.
 First-year students may elect to receive a house membership for the event if their assigned first year residence is Bechtel.

-The IHC and VPSA will choose between the remaining choices in a closed meeting.
+The IHC and VPSA will choose between the remaining choices of equal penalty in a closed meeting.